neelsmith/greeklang/specs/md/greek/tokens/milesian/MilesianChars.md

 -  Unicode upper case Μ (U 039C ) represents the numeric value 10,000 (μυριάς)
 -  Unicode upper case Ο (U 039F) represents either a value of 0 or a null value (οὐδέν)

+## Valid fractional characters ##

+Fractional values as the denominator of a unit fraction: the integer value of the denominator is represented in the same way as whole integer units.
+In addition, two special characters abbreviating the common fractions 1/2 and 2/3 are allowed as alternatives, and are encode with the Unicode code points U 10175 ( 𐅵  = 1/2) and U 10177 (𐅷 = 2/3).

 ### Other valid characters ###

 Three non-digit characters are valid:

-- The space (U 0020) is permitted anywhere in the integer component of a MilesianStringa String used to construct a MilesianString:  it has no value and is ignored;  output of a MilesianString object to a String uses the space between the integer and fractional components of the String to enhance readability.
+- The space character (U 0020).
+Within the integer component of a MilesianString, it has no value and is ignored; withint the fractional component, spaces separate unit fractions.
+(See the [syntax specification of fractions](MilesianFractionSyntax.html).)
+Output of a MilesianString object to a String uses the space between the integer and fractional components of the String to enhance readability.
-- The single quote character marks the integer component of the string.
+- The single quote character terminates the integer component of the string.
-- The double quote marks the fractional component.
+- The double quote terminates the fractional component of the string.

 @openex@